AriaSalvatrice/synth-printer/README.md

 _Note: there is only one example for now—more soon!_

-Once you're ready to export your panel, select it in the viewport, and pick "Tools -> Export as STL"
+Once you're ready to export your panel, select it in the viewport, and pick "Tools➔Export as STL"

 # 3D printing advice for synth panels